 The Achilles tendon is the single strongest tendon in the human body.
-The primary function from the Achilles muscle is to transmit the power of the calf to the foot resulting in the ability to move us ahead, allow us to jump, dance; you name it.
-When it has to do with motion, the Achilles tendon is a part of that activity.
-Sometimes the Achilles tendon looses the ability to keep up with us all and the tendon will become inflammed resulting inAchilles tendonitis.
-This article discusses the onset, symptoms as well as treatment of Achilles tendonitis.
+The primary function from the Achilles muscle is to transmit the power of the calf to the foot resulting in the ability to move all of us ahead, allow us to jump, dance; you name it.
+If it has to do with motion, the Achilles tendon is a part of that activity.
+Sometimes the actual Achilles tendon looses the ability to keep up with us and the tendon will become inflammed resulting inAchilles tendonitis.
+This article discusses the onset, symptoms and also treatment of Achilles tendonitis.
 Achilles tendon ruptures are also discussed.

 Acute Achilles Tendonitis

-Acute Achilles tendonitis typically has a abrupt onset with moderate pain 2-3 cm proximal to the tendons' insertion on the back of the heel.
-Most individuals with acute Achilles tendonitis can describe an injury or single event that initiated the pain.
-Symptoms of acute Achilles tendonitis occur at the beginning of an activity and are typically described as a sharp pain.
-As the activity progresses, this decreases for a period of time.
-With too much use, the tendon again becomes painful at the end of activity.
+Acute Achilles tendonitis typically has a unexpected onset with moderate pain 2-3 cm proximal to the tendons' insertion on the back of the heel.
+The majority of individuals with severe Achilles tendonitis can describe an injury or single event that initiated the pain.
+Symptoms of acute Achilles tendonitis occur at the beginning of an activity and are usually described as a sharp pain.
+As the exercise progresses, the pain decreases for a period of time.
+With excessive use, the muscle again becomes painful at the end of activity.
 For example, runners withAchilles tendonitis experience pain as they begin their run.
-This decreases during their run only to recur on the end of their normal running range.
+This subsides throughout their run only to recur close to the end of their normal running distance.

-Chronic Achilles tendonitis exhibits the same type of pain as severe Achilles tendonitis but the location of this is usually at the attachment of the Achilles tendon to the heel.
-Chronic Achilles tendonitis can also result in hypertrophy enlargement) of the posterior heel and in limited cases, enlargement of the tendon.
+Chronic Achilles tendonitis exhibits the same type of pain as serious Achilles tendonitis but the location of the pain is usually at the installation of the Achilles tendon to the heel.
+Chronic Achilles tendonitis can also cause hypertrophy enlargement) of the posterior heel and in limited cases, enlargement of the tendon.
 This bony enlargement of the back of the heel goes by many names including retrocalcaneal bursitis, pump bump or Haglund's Deformity.

-Cases of chronic Achilles tendonitis you need to distinguish between soreness purely due to the Achilles muscle or from the enlargement of the heel rubbing against the shoe.
+Cases of chronic Achilles tendonitis it is critical to identify between discomfort purely due to the Achilles muscle or from the enlargement of the heel rubbing against the shoe.
 The difference between Achilles tendonitis and a pump bump can easily be understood by evaluating the pain while barefoot effective of Achilles tendonitis) compared to pain while wearing shoes with an enclosed heel (pump bump).
 It's not unusual to find both conditions at the same time.

-Knowing that the single greatest cause of acute and chronic Achilles tendonitis is equinus (see the biomechanics section below for more information on equinus), we know that we need to weaken the calf muscle to be able to allow the Achilles tendon an opportunity to cure.
-This can be achieved by elevating the heel with heel lifts or by high heel shoes.
+Knowing that the single greatest cause of acute and chronic Achilles tendonitis is equinus (see the biomechanics section below for more information on equinus), we know that we need to weaken the calf muscle in order to allow the Achilles tendon an opportunity to cure.
+This can be achieved by raising the heel with heel lifts or by high heel shoes.
 Inflammation of the tendon can be calmed by ice, both before and after activities.
 Anti-inflammatory medications, casting or ultrasound treatment can also be used.
 Steroid injections are typically not used to deal with Achilles tendonitis since injecting the tendon has a tendency to weaken the tendon resulting in a possible rupture.

-Manipulation techniques will also be helpful to increase the range of motion of the ankle.
-One new technique involves manipulation of the fibula (smaller outside bone of the ankle and leg) to allow greater excursion of the talus (foot bone from the ankle).
-This technique must be performed by someone other than the patient and is carried out as follows;
+Manipulation techniques are also helpful to increase the range of motion of the ankle.
+One new technique involves manipulation of the fibula (smaller external bone of the ankle and leg) to allow greater excursion of the talus (foot bone from the ankle).
+This technique must be performed by someone other than the patient and is done as follows;

 The patient is placed in a sitting position with the hip and knee flexed.
-Standing on the side of the chair opposite to the leg that will be inflated, put the index and middle fingers of both hands over the head of the fibula (That's just below the knee on the outside of the leg).
-Using a firm and rapid motion, adjust the head from the fibula anteriorly (towards the front of the leg).
-A slight shift or pop may or may not be mentioned.
+Standing on the side of the chair opposite to the leg that will be manipulated, put the index and middle fingers of both hands over the head of the fibula (That's just below the knee on the outside of the leg).
+Using a firm and rapid motion, change the head of the fibula anteriorly (towards the front of the leg).
+A slight shift or pop may or may not be observed.

 Repeat as Needed.

-Cases of persistent Achilles tendonitis, patients who do not respond to heel lifts, manipulation and anti-inflammatory medications require a lengthening procedure of the Achilles tendon with or without a partial resection of the posterior heel.
+Cases of chronic Achilles tendonitis, patients who do not respond to heel lifts, manipulation and anti-inflammatory medications require a lengthening procedure of the Achilles tendon with or without a partial resection of the posterior heel.
 In cases with minimal hypertrophy of the heel, lengthening of the tendon will suffice.
-Lengthening of the Achilles tendon may be performed by means of three 0.5cm incisions yet does require a time period of casting.
+Lengthening of the Achilles tendon may be performed through three 0.5cm incisions yet does require a time of casting.
 Full recovery may take 6-18 months.

 Achilles Tendon Ruptures

-Chronic Achilles tendonitis is not a symptom to be ignored based on the knowledge that Achilles tendonitis is often a precursor to an Achilles tendon rupture.
+Chronic Achilles tendonitis is not a symptom to be disregarded based upon the knowledge that Achilles tendonitis is often a precursor to an Achilles tendons rupture.
 A rupture of the Achilles tendon can be a debilitating injury.
-The actual rupture of the tendon is described by the majority of patients as feeling as if they were hit in the back of the leg.
+The actual rupture of the tendon is described by many patients as feeling as if they were hit in the back of the leg.
 An audible pop is often described.
-Most ruptures occur 2-4cm proximal to the attachment of the tendon into the calcaneus (heel bone).
+The majority of ruptures occur 2-4cm proximal to the insertion of the tendon into the calcaneus (heel bone).

-The repair of Achilles tendon ruptures could be conservative or surgical.
-Orthopedic and podiatric literature abounds with content articles which compare the merits of conservative vs surgical proper care of Achilles tendon ruptures.
-Re-rupture of the tendon is not uncommon regardless of the method of correction although, statistically, re-rupture will seem to occur less in those patients that go through operative repair.
-These findings may also reflect the nature of patient that would be a operative candidate.
-Typically we'd assume those patients that were in poor health (eg elderly, diabetic, immune compromised)would not become surgical individuals and therefore may contribute to the increased rate of re-rupture seen in those treated with conservative treatment.
+The repair of Achilles tendon ruptures may be conservative or surgical.
+Orthopedic and podiatric literature abounds with articles which compare the merits of conservative vs surgical good care of Achilles tendon ruptures.
+Re-rupture of the muscle is not uncommon regardless of the method of correction although, statistically, re-rupture does seem to occur less in those patients that undergo medical repair.
+These findings may also reflect the nature of patient that would be a surgical candidate.
+Typically we'd assume those patients that were in poor health (eg elderly, diabetic, immune compromised)would not become surgical individuals and so may contribute to the increased rate of re-rupture seen in those treated with conservative attention.

-Recent articles have advocated a surgical approach for repair of ruptured Achilles tendons that utilizes both an open and percutaneus technique of repair.
-The most popular method was described by M. Kakiuchi of The Osaka Police Medical center in 1995.This technique involves the use of an open procedure at the site of rupture to enable debridement of the ruptured tendon.
-Kakiuchi also employs a closed technique to suture the tendon to allow for proper healing.
+Recent articles have advocated a surgical approach for repair of ruptured Achilles tendons that uses both an open and percutaneus technique of repair.
+The most popular method had been described by M. Kakiuchi of The Osaka Police Hospital in 1995.This approach involves the use of an open procedure at the site of rupture to enable debridement of the ruptured tendon.
+Kakiuchi additionally utilizes a closed technique to suture the tendon in order to allow for proper healing.

 Achilles - Greek warrior from Homer's Iliad.
 Hence the termAchilles is always capitalized.